S4 method for class 'ConservationProblem,ANY,ANY,matrix'

 $$ \sum_{i}^{I} \sum_{j}^{I} \sum_{z}^{Z} \sum_{y}^{Z} (-p \times X_{iz} \times X_{jy} \times D_{ij} \times W_{zy})$$

-Otherwise, if the argument to data is supplied as a
+Otherwise, if data is specified as a

 data.frame or array object, then the penalties are